 With the beginning of the Oktoberfest, the hosts and breweries move to the fair grounds.

-There are two major Oktoberfest ingredients, which are not installed at the Theresienwiese in advance: The landlords and the breweries.
-In order get to their businesses the most sophisticated possible, the “Grand Parade of the Oktoberfest landlords and breweries” takes place on the opening Saturday, beginning at 10:45 a.m. at the Herzog-Spital-Straße.
+There are two major Oktoberfest ingredients which are not installed at the Theresienwiese in advance: The landlords and the breweries.
+In order to get to their businesses the most sophisticated possible, the “Grand Parade of the Oktoberfest landlords and breweries” takes place on the opening Saturday, beginning at 10:45 a.m. at the Herzog-Spital-Straße.
 The parade comprises the magnificently decorated horse-drawn drays of the six large Munich breweries, the 16 carriages of the landlords of the larger tents, showmen, the landlords of the smaller tents, the landlords of the Oide Wiesn, brass bands and Trachtler.
-It is since 1935 lead by the Münchner Kindl (Munich child), back then a boy on a pony, today a young woman on horseback.
-Even more important is a person in the following carriage: The mayor of Munich, sitting in the carriage of the Schottenhamel tent, where he is will tap the first barrel afterward.
+It is since 1935 led by the Münchner Kindl (Munich child), back then a boy on a pony, today a young woman on horseback.
+Even more important is a person in the following carriage: The mayor of Munich, sitting in the carriage of the Schottenhamel tent, where he will tap the first barrel afterward.

 The tradition of the opening parade is looking back on a much longer tradition than the subsequent keg tapping by the mayor.
 In 1887 the legendary Hans Steyrer, also known as the Bavarian Hercules who missed no opportunity to attract attention to his businesses, had the idea of moving from his restaurant in the Tegernseer Landstraße to his Oktoberfest tent together with his staff, the first supply of beer and of course his brass band in festive carriages.
 As he did not care about a license for his undertaking, police stopped him long before reaching the Theresienwiese.
-Today, the parade is even lead by the police riding team.
+Today, the parade is even led by the police riding team.